ash-norsidi/ash-norsidi/README.md

 - 👋 Hi, I’m @ash-norsidi
 - 👀 I’m interested in making computers do the work for me
-- 🌱 I’m currently just ~~messing around with~~ exploring AI tools to do random stuff for me (coding, writing, image and video generation, etc.)
+- 🌱 I’m currently just ~~messing around with~~ exploring AI tools to do random stuff for me (coding, writing, image and video generation, you name it) — including the ASCII art below 😉

 ---
 ```